Somewhere deep into the Amazon rainforest, in the Potaro-Siparuni region of Guyana, Nature offers us one of its most striking sights.

 Kaieteur Falls Facts – One of the Most Impressive Waterfalls in the World

 The falls are 226 m / 741 ft high, plunging from a huge sandstone plateau – ending in an elegant horseshoe shape, into the gorge of the Potaro River.
 That’s the height of a 50-story skyscraper and five times the height of Niagara Falls.

 On average, its flow rate is 660 cubic meter / 23,400 cubic feet of water per second.
 At this rate, it would take less than 4 seconds to fill an Olympic-size swimming pool.

 It is often said that Kaieteur Falls is the world’s largest single-drop waterfall – no other waterfall in the world has more volume of water flowing in a single fall.

 On average, Kaieteur Falls has a width of 113 m / 371 ft – reaching 150 m / 500 ft during the rainy season.

-It is this combination of impressive height, width and flow rate that make Kaieteur Falls one of the most powerful waterfalls on the planet, and one of the most spectacular.
+It is this combination of impressive height, width, and flow rate that makes Kaieteur Falls one of the most powerful waterfalls on the planet, and one of the most spectacular.

-Kaieteur Falls in Guyana’s main tourist attraction, but it is visited by only a few thousand visitors per year.
+Kaieteur Falls is Guyana’s main tourist attraction, but it is visited by only a few thousand visitors per year.

 Apart from the airstrip and a few small wooden buildings (including the Kaieteur Guesthouse), the environment around the falls is still largely untouched.
 Such a world-class waterfall in such pristine wilderness is exceptionally rare to find today in the 21st century.